natewoodward/natewoodward.github.io/_posts/2019-12-02-monitoring-java-memory-usage-with-jstat-and-check-mk.md

 ### Configure

 `check_jvm_memory` looks for its configuration in the `/etc/check-mk-agent` directory.
-The name of the config file is the name of your script plus a `.cfg` extension.
+The name of the config file is the name of the script plus a `.cfg` extension.
 There's an example
 [`check_jvm_memory.cfg`](https://raw.githubusercontent.com/natewoodward/code-snippets/master/check-mk/check_jvm_memory.cfg)
 on GitHub.